-Pre-proposals are required for all applications and must be received by 5:00 p.m., EST, November 29, 2006.
 Pre-proposals are a prerequisite for submission of a full application.
-Applicants who submit a pre-proposal by this deadline will receive notification authorizing or not authorizing a full application on or about February 2, 2007.
+Applicants who submit a pre-proposal by this deadline will receive notification authorizing or not authorizing a full application on or about April 30, 2008.
+Please contact Stacey Rudolph if you have not heard from the Office of Education by May 14, 2008.